SxMShaDoW/lab-aemc-utah/docs/100-credentials.md

 ---
 layout: default
-title: 2) Credentials
+title: 1) Credentials
-nav_order: 200
+nav_order: 100
 permalink: /docs/credentials
 ---

 # 2) Credentials

-In this lab, we will configure Service Account Credentials that allow App Engine Studio and App Engine Management Center to communicate.
+In this lab, we will configure **Service Account Credentials** that allow App Engine Studio and App Engine Management Center to communicate across environments.
+Check with your company policy on Service Accounts for requirements.

 {: .highlight}
 > For the purposes of this lab, it is not important what Application Scope you create the credentials in.
 Global is fine.
 >
-> Check with your Platform Administrator to see if your company has any policies around connection and credential storage.
+> Check with your Platform Administrator to see if your company has any policies around **[Connection and Credential Aliases](https://docs.servicenow.com/csh?topicname=connection-alias.html&version=latest)**.

 {: .warning}
 > **Complete the steps below in all of your Lab environments.**